 There is a stigma in our community that not wholly hiring your own team means that you won't own your product.
 We find this type of thinking and advice ignorant and effectively a race to the bottom.
 The reality is that Chicago startups that make headlines each day are taking a hybrid approach, building stronger brands quicker and with higher quality products than their competition.
 They won't tell you because it's part of their competitive advantage.
 We can't tell you because we legally can't talk about it.

-John W Ostler (@seahostler) is Co-Founder and Principal of UX & UI at Eight Bit Studios (@eightbitstudios), an award winning mobile strategy, design and development studio that focuses on strategizing and executing the visions of Chicago's most promising startups.
+John W Ostler (@seahostler) is Co-Founder and Principal of UX & UI at Eight Bit Studios (@eightbitstudios), an award-winning team that has been recognized as a top App Design & Development Company on DesignRush.
 He has helped lead and produce technical and interaction design engagements with brands like Cadbury Adams, Burger King, Motorola, Career Builder, Groupon, Exelon, Sidley Austin, and HSBC.
 His studios work has been featured in the USA Today, Brandweek, The Daily Beast, NewYork Times Tech blog, Mashable.com, featured on multiple CSS design blogs, and had multiple apps reach in the Top 25 and receive a "New and Noteworthy" nod from Apple.
 He is also Co-Founder of Bughouse (@bughousekids) a kids app, toy, game, books startup.